 This quick fix is recommended by Apple Support and solves most minor issues.

-My Remote Still Won’t Control Volume?
-I Fixed It This Way
+Apple TV Remote Volume Not Working: I Fixed It This Way

 Restarting didn’t work for me, so I checked my settings.
 A small change made all the difference.
 Try this if your remote still isn’t controlling volume.